nptscot/npt/report-utility-methods.md

-To avoid the situation whereby a large number of relatively unimportant OD pairs account for the majority of the computational resources (around 80% of OD pairs accounting for only 20% of travel in the table above), we will set a limit on the minimum number of trips for an OD pair to be included in the routing model, and re-assign the trips evenly in proportion to the flows on other OD pairs.
-Setting this value to 2.5 will remove all OD pairs with fewer than 3 trips, to the nearest whole number.
+To avoid the situation whereby a large number of relatively unimportant OD pairs account for the majority of the computational resources (around 80% of OD pairs accounting for only 20% of travel in the table above), we will set a limit on the number of OD pairs per origin zone, proportion to the number of trips made from that zone, and sample that many OD pairs, with weights proportional to the interaction value.
 The updated OD data is illustrated below.

 ![](report-utility-methods_files/figure-commonmark/od-interaction-filtered-1.png)